tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-An attempt to populate dwc:eventDate from dwc:verbatimEventDate should be made before this test is run.
+An attempt to populate dwc:eventDate from dwc:verbatimEventDate should be made before this Test is run.
 While year=1999, startDayOfYear=123 could be validly represented as an ISO date as either 1999-123 or 1999-05-03, the latter of these two forms SHOULD be used, thus, do not simply concatenate dwc:year and dwc:startDayOfYear.
-This test is only for cases that fall within the one year (as given in dwc:year) and hence "dwc:startDayOfYear will always be less than dwc:endDayOfYear". [or do we just leave this as being obvious from the Expected Response.
+This Test is only for cases that fall within the one year (as given in dwc:year) and hence "dwc:startDayOfYear will always be less than dwc:endDayOfYear". [or do we just leave this as being obvious from the Expected Response.

 [🠱](#indexes-to-the-tests)
 ********************